Paddling in Western Australia

 Paddling with the Outdoor Club

 The club has a fleet of 16 boats, ranging from whitewater playboats through to sea kayaks and pretty much everything in between.
-Flatwater paddling on the swan river is a great way to get into padding, before venturing out into the surf at the beach or the whitewater of the rivers.
-As with all club activities and trips, everybody is responsible for helping out with the organising - it's not up to one individual or group or people.
+Flatwater paddling on the Swan River is a great way to get into paddling, before venturing out into the surf at the beach or the whitewater of the rivers.
+As with all club activities and trips, everybody is responsible for helping out with the organising - it's not up to one individual or group of people.

 Paddling on the Swan River (great for relaxing evenings, developing skills etc) is completely free for members of the club.
 Due to the level of usage by club members, the sheer nature of the club, insurance reasons etc, we're not in a position of to hire out club gear to the general public.
 For general hiring out of gear, organised tours etc, we'd encourage you to contact Main Peak Paddlesports in Cottesloe.

 Safety is of paramount importance to the Outdoor Club.
 It is for this reason that the Club has internal safety protocols, skill levels and safety equipment.
 Prior to hitting the water, we'd encourage you to become familiar with the different skill levels in the club and the safety principles outlined in the Safety Code of Australian Canoeing, follow this link.
 Attitude, experience and judgement are all critical elements of a) having fun b) trying new stuff and c) most importantly, coming home safely As with all outdoor adventure activities, there are potential dangers and risks which need to be carefully managed.
 By failing to properly consider the risk involved, you potentially endanger your life and even more seriously the lives of others If you have any concerns at all whilst on the water, please discuss them with the paddling instructor/trip leader.